barlog-m/spt-andern/README.md

 `lootingBotsCompatibility` disable loot generation in PMC's backpack for compatibility with Looting Bots mod.
 Works only if `pmcGear` enabled.

+`scavCaseLootValueMultiplier` multiplies each value range to improve Scav Case loot.

 ## Installation

 Put folder `BarlogM-Andern` from zip file into your `user/mods` folder